 d) How will learning acts be described in these chapters?

 The treatment of each act of learning will follow a pattern.
-That pattern will include a description of the practice as documented within observational studies.
-This will be complemented by exploration of the psychological concepts proposed to account for how it functions.
-An account of practice will entail in all cases some consideration of how an act of learning may be mediated.
-What all this means can be illustrated through the example of collaborating.
+That pattern will entail a description of the practice as commonly obsererved along with an exploration of the psychological concepts proposed to explain its dynamic.
+Acts of learning will be considered in relation to how they may be mediated.
+Therefore, taking the example of collaboration.
 First, there is some defining to be established: how common sense understands what a practice such as collaborating involves.
 Then, how this core practice is recruited into learning will involve identifying variety in its mediation.
 The learner’s collaborative interactions with the world (material and social) will be through the incorporation of various tools and their orientation towards the design of the learning context.
 For example, collaborating can be mediated by digital technologies (a material tool) and it can also be mediated by how the site of collaborating is configured for partners’ interactions (perhaps a particular spatial design).
 These considerations underpin a dynamic characteristic of such an act of learning: a dynamic inviting psychological interpretation.

-e) How do these descriptions relate to practices of teaching and learning?
+e) How do acts of learning relate to acts of instruction?

-An account of underlying processes does not immediately imply interventions, such as might bring about desired learning outcomes.
-But the vocabulary of psychological interpretation provides tools to think with.
-So, accounts in the chapters that follow do not impose prescriptions for teaching practice.
-They are learner-focussed and, in a sense, they are neutral in regard to teaching interventions.
-Although the text does itself not draw strong links between learning practices and teaching practices, there remain links to be found.
+An account of underlying psychological processes does not immediately prescribe interventions.
+This would require a separate volume – ‘acts of teaching’ perhaps.
+But the vocabulary of psychological interpretation provides tools to think with in relation to the design of instruction.
+The chapters that follow are learner-focussed and, in a sense, they are neutral in regard to teaching interventions.
+Even though the text does itself not draw strong links between learning practices and teaching practices, there remain links to be found.
 As declared at the start of this chapter, how they are implemented is most wisely left to the practitioner (or parent or manager etc.).
 Because it is they who will have insight into the moderating conditions of the learner’s local setting.

 No text of an introductory kind can aim to be encyclopaedic in depth or comprehensive in breadth.
 Yet the present text does endeavour to locate claims about learning in relation to a literature of research.
 It therefore follows the traditional academic expository style of attaching evidence of theoretical and empirical authority to most claims that are made here.
 That responsibility is met in the form of citations to research establishing a point: identifying authors and the dates of their publications.
 A cumulative bibliography is included.
 This anchoring of authority is selective, although that selection is guided by considerations of source accessibility, credibility, and clarity of presentation.
 An understanding of substantial points made in the text should not depend on consultation of such sources, but confidence may be increased if that is possible to do.